Horseshoe Las Vegas: Media history

 Shortly after the 1973 opening, MGM had planned to shoot two television pilots at the resort.
-In 1981, a remake of Grand Hotel was being prepared, with filming to take place at the MGM Grand.
+In 1981, a remake of Grand Hotel (1932) was being prepared, with filming to take place at the MGM Grand.
 However, the project was shelved after MGM film executives realized that director Norman Jewison would have final cut privilege.
 The executives were concerned about the MGM Grand being portrayed in a negative way.
+The remake of Grand Hotel was never made.
 Several films and television series were later shot at the resort, and it would appear in other media as well.